 - Ask participants for a story/scenario of a survivor who has diverse background and lived experience in your specific context.
-You can use the scenario from the 'Intersectionality Yarn' if conducting this exercise as a follow-up to that activity.
-You can also use the Case Scenario in Reference Materials. - Ask participants to call out the intersecting characteristics held by the survivor that could lead to discrimination or barriers - based on the context presented.
+You can use the scenario from the 'Intersectionality Yarn' if conducting this exercise as a follow-on to that activity. - Ask participants to call out the intersecting characteristics held by the survivor that could lead to discrimination or barriers - based on the context presented.
 Put a Post-it note on top of each identity characteristic listed.